Supply Chains Caught in the Crossfire

 Agricultural supply chains don’t bend well under pressure and lately, conflict is coming from all sides.
 Armed clashes, economic sanctions, and power plays on the global stage are squeezing key food systems.
 The map of agricultural exports looks more like a game board than a logistics plan.

-Conflicts may be local, but the hunger they ignite is global.
+Conflicts may be local, but hunger is global.

 Transportation and Logistics Disruptions